A Kidnapped Santa Claus: Later editions, adaptations, influences

 "A Kidnapped Santa Claus" appeared in an anthology of Christmas stories in 1915; The Baum Bugle reprinted it for Christmas in 1968.
 The story was released in book form in 1969, with a Foreword by Martin Williams and new illustrations by Richard Rosenblum.
 It has appeared in multiple editions in multiple forms since.

 In 1989 the story was adapted into a musical play for children, Santa Claus Is Missing!, by Sylvia Ashby, with songs by Scott Taylor.
 Another adaptation exists in the form of the animated film Who Stole Santa? in the Oz Kids series (1996).
 An interactive musical, also under the title Santa Claus Is Missing written by Morna Murphy with songs by Ralph Martell, played at the Staten Island Children's Museum from 2003 to 2008.

 In 2009, cartoonist Alex Robinson adapted the story into comic form in a book released by Harper Collins.
 A 2018 Canadian film directed by Marco Deufemia, Santa's Castle (or Christmas Castle), is based on the story, with elements derived from other works, such as Lulea being the name of the Fairy Queen, as in Queen Zixi of Ix.

 More generally, the idea of kidnapping Santa Claus has been exploited by other artists in other works, as in Jean Van Leeuwen's book The Great Christmas Kidnapping Caper (1975), Tim Burton's film The Nightmare Before Christmas (1993), and Ruth Ann Pattee's play Can Mrs. Claus Save Christmas?
-(2000).
+(2000), and Santa's Castle (2018).